-Where to go next after spending 5 days in Queenstown
+Where to go next after your 5 days Queenstown itinerary

 After spending 5 wonderful days exploring Queenstown you could head up the west coast visiting epic spots such as Franz Josef Glacier, and finishing your trip in Abel Tasman / Nelson.

 - Auckland to Wellington road trip – 7 day itinerary

 - Wellington to Christchurch road trip – 7 day itinerary

 - Christchurch to Queenstown road trip – 7 day itinerary